Berry Phase of Bloch States through Modular Symmetries: Results

 \subsection{Analytical evaluation of the Berry phase for Riemann Bloch states}

 Riemann $\vartheta$ functions have recently been proposed \cite{Maggio2025} to express BSs arising from GTOs centred at a given Wyckoff position (WP), indicated by the symbol $\uw$; the resulting BSs are immediately associated with a label conveying local information concerning the orbital's angular momentum ($s, p, d, \dots$) and its location, by construction.
 The analytical expression for BSs depends on the complex variable $\uz = \uk - \OO \uc$ in which the wavevector $\uk$ and the spatial coordinate $\uc$ are both referred to the conventional unit cell, $\U$.
-For an $s$-GTO (the only type of orbitals considered in this Communication) the resulting Bloch state is:
+For an $s$-GTO the resulting Bloch state is:

 where the Riemann $\vartheta$ function with characteristics is defined in Sec. \ref{ssec:overlap} and $N_{\uk}$ is a (wavevector dependent) normalisation constant.
-For notational convenience, I am suppressing the dependence on the Gaussian broadening $\beta$ as it is implicit in the period matrix $\OO$.
+For notational convenience, the dependence on the Gaussian broadening $\beta$ is implicit in the period matrix $\OO$.
 To derive an analytical expression for the Berry phase and connection, the latter is assumed diagonal, $\ie$ $\OO = \tau \mathsf{diag}(a^2, b^2, c^2)$ with $a, b, c$ lattice constants and $\tau=\tfrac{\ii \beta}{\pi}$, in which case the Riemann $\vartheta$ function reduces to the product of one-dimensional Jacobi functions (defined in Sec. \ref{ssec:Jac}) in each coordinate.
-Riemann and Jacobi functions will be distinguished by their vector or scalar input variables, respectively, although different notations for the two functions are common in the literature \cite{DHoker2025,Diamond2005,NISThandbook}.
+This assumption conspicously leaves out SGs with triclinic, monoclinic and hexagonal Bravais lattices for which, to the best of a my knowledge, only a numerical approach remains viable within the present framework.
+In the following, Riemann and Jacobi functions will be distinguished by their vector or scalar input variables, respectively, although different notations for the two functions are common in the literature \cite{DHoker2025,Diamond2005,NISThandbook}.